ClementGib/debian-iso-preseed/README.md

 6. make bootable your iso on USB-KEY, CD-ROM (or PXE server)

-7. execute start.sh
+7. execute start.sh:
-	.Sudoer config for user
+Sudoer config for user
-	.Execution of install.sh (auto install of every package) OR install-debug.sh for choose which package you wish.
+Execution of install.sh (auto install of every package) OR install-debug.sh for choose which package you wish.
-	.If you have some dependencies problem correct your source.list file and start it again (with source.list provided for exemple)
+If you have some dependencies problem correct your source.list file and start it again (with source.list provided for exemple)

 # Contains :
 BUILD ISO IMAGE: